rdlauer/articles/blues/triangulation/triangulation.md

 aux_wifi.updateTriangulationData();
 ```

+> Using the [Wi-Fi Notecard](/products/wifi-notecard/)?
+See below for information on how Wi-Fi triangulation is used automatically with this Notecard!

 How different are my results when using Wi-Fi triangulation?
-Well the only access point my ESP32 was able to find is my own home router.
+Well the only access point my ESP32 was able to find was my own router.
 However, even with just that one AP, here are the results:

 ```
 "tri_when": 1656011112,